 When comparing a money order versus a cashier’s check, the main differences are the maximum amount allowed for purchase, the associated fees and the locations at which they are available.
 While both money orders and cashier’s checks offer a secure way for you to make payments, cashier’s checks are typically considered more secure than money orders.

-Here’s what you need to know about money orders and cashier’s checks.
+Here’s what else you need to know about money orders and cashier’s checks.

 - Money order vs. cashier’s check: Key differences